 A choppy sea can be navigated

-To provide a service to support women and their whānau facing an unexpected pregnancy or baby loss, in any circumstance or at any gestation.
+To provide a service that supports women and their whānau journeying through pregnancy or baby loss, in any circumstance or at any stage.

 What We Offer

 We offer an accessible, clinically-based, community-focused service that supports the individual, family, community and primary healthcare network within the Wairarapa.

 Our Support Coordinators are registered health professionals and counsellors who maintain professional standards.
 They create a safe space where any information shared will be kept confidential and you will be free to share without any judgment.